huggingface/text-generation-inference/docs/source/conceptual/tensor_parallelism.md

 <Tip warning={true}>

-Tensor Parallelism only works for models officially supported, it will not work when falling back on `transformers`.
-You can get more information about unsupported models [here](./basic_tutorials/non_core_models.md).
+Tensor Parallelism only works for [models officially supported](../supported_models), it will not work when falling back to `transformers`.
+You can get more information about unsupported models [here](../basic_tutorials/non_core_models).

 </Tip>